Vertically constrained Motzkin-like paths inspired by bobbin lace: Extension to other lattice paths

 \subsubsection{An Explicit Bijection}

-The $\DWSet$ paths correspond to OEIS sequence A026520 which is the number of Motzkin paths in which flat steps do not occur at odd indices.
+The $\DWSet$ paths correspond to OEIS sequence A214938 which is the number of Motzkin paths in which flat steps do not occur at even indices.
 The $\GDWSet$ paths correspond to the OEIS table A026519 which is a prototypical sequence contributed by Kimberling and defined by a recurrence relation.
-We will show that it corresponds to a subset of Grand Motzkin paths with the constraint that flat steps cannot occur at odd indices.
+We will show that it corresponds to a subset of Grand Motzkin paths with the same constraint that flat steps cannot occur at even indices.

-\begin{theorem} There is a bijection between the subset of Motzkin (Grand Motzkin) paths terminating at $(2n+1,m)$ that avoid flat steps at \textbf{odd} indices and the \vc paths of type $\DWSet$ $(\GDWSet)$ terminating at $(n,m)$. \end{theorem} \begin{proof} This bijection can be described using the same $\phi$ and $\psi$ mappings outlined in Section \ref{sec:bijection}.
+\begin{theorem} There is a bijection between the subset of Motzkin (Grand Motzkin) paths terminating at $(2n+1,m)$ that avoid flat steps at \textbf{even} indices and the \vc paths of type $\DWSet$ $(\GDWSet)$ terminating at $(n,m)$. \end{theorem} \begin{proof} This bijection can be described using the same $\phi$ and $\psi$ mappings outlined in Section \ref{sec:bijection}.
 Start with a Motzkin path (or Grand Motzkin path) of length $2n+1$ in which the step vector $\step{1,0}$ occurs only at \textbf{odd} indices.
 The application of $\phi$ to the first step, $e_1$, and subsequent steps of odd index, removes all horizontal steps during the substitution phase and inserts non-consecutive vertical steps.
 The resulting path contains only steps found in $\SVDW$ and is of type $\DWSet$ or $\GDWSet$.
-Inversely, if we start with a $\DWSet$ or $\GDWSet$ path and apply $\psi$, all vertical steps are removed and horizontal steps, when added, occur only at odd indices producing a Motzkin path (or Grand Motzkin path) of the desired subset. \end{proof} \begin{theorem} There is a bijection between the subset of Motzkin (Grand Motzkin) paths terminating at $(2n,m)$ that avoid flat steps at \textbf{even} indices and the \vc paths of type $\DWSet$ $(\GDWSet)$ terminating at $(n,m)$. \end{theorem} \begin{proof} The proof of this theorem follows from that of Theorem \ref{theo:bijectionDyck}.
+Inversely, if we start with a $\DWSet$ or $\GDWSet$ path and apply $\psi$, all vertical steps are removed and horizontal steps, when added, occur only at odd indices producing a Motzkin path (or Grand Motzkin path) of the desired subset. \end{proof} \begin{theorem} There is a bijection between the subset of Motzkin (Grand Motzkin) paths terminating at $(2n,m)$ that avoid flat steps at \textbf{odd} indices and the \vc paths of type $\DWSet$ $(\GDWSet)$ terminating at $(n,m)$. \end{theorem} \begin{proof} The proof of this theorem follows from that of Theorem \ref{theo:bijectionDyck}.
 By applying $\phi$ to the second step and alternating steps thereafter, the first step cannot be vertical.
-Similarly, $\psi$ removes all horizontal steps at even indices in the resulting Motzkin path. \end{proof}
+Similarly, $\psi$ will only insert horizontal steps at even indices. \end{proof}

 It is important to note that if we reverse a Motzkin path of even length with horizontal steps not allowed at \textbf{even} indices we obtain a Motzkin path with horizontal steps not allowed at \textbf{odd} indices.